Seminar 'Reconciliation and the restoration of relations in Groningen'

 Relying on the many studies of Gronings Perspectief, Katherine Stroebe discussed whether and how trust and relationships have been damaged in Groningen.
 Between which actors has trust been breached?
 Subsequently, drawing on examples from across the world where the relationship between government and (a group of) citizens has been damaged, Nurit Shnabel reflected on the state of affairs in Groningen.
 Furthermore, her work on interpersonal and intergroup conflict provided insights into what can be done in Groningen to foster reconciliation and to restore relationships and trust.
 After the two presentations, there was time for a plenary discussion.

 Do you want to know more about the societal impact of gas extraction in Groningen?
-An English translation of the summary and reflection of our literature study Insight in Impact is now available !
+An English translation of the summary and reflection of our literature study Insight into impact is now available !